 You don’t have to be working to make super contributions, including non-concessional contributions, unless you’re aged 65 or over.

 If you’re aged 65 or over (but under 75), you can make a non-concessional contribution if you satisfy a work test in the financial year that you contribute.
-In short, the work test is working 40 hours in any 30-day period in the financial year in which you intend to make.
+In short, the work test is working 40 hours in any 30-day period in the financial year in which you intend to make (for more information on the work test, see SuperGuide articles For over-65s: Ten tips when making super contributions and Over-65s work test: How does it operate?).

 Anyone under the age of 65 can make a non-concessional contribution to a superannuation fund whether they’re employed, self-employed or not employed.
 Note that the original source of the cash, such as an inheritance or tatts lotto win or employment income, is irrelevant.

 If you’re aged 75 or over, you can no longer make super contributions.
-You can make super contributions up to the age of 74 (except when you make a contribution after turning 75, and you ensure that the contribution is made before the 28th day of the month following the month in which you turn 75).
+You can make super contributions up to the age of 74, although in one instance you can make personal contributions after turning 75; provided you ensure that the contribution is made before the 28th day of the month following the month in which you turn 75 (for more information, see SuperGuide article Super contributions beyond the age of 75.